 The Skating Academy offers safe and secure online registration.
 Simply choose the location, level and class schedule that’s right for you and registration is just a click away.
 Register online today.

 Skaters should register for the last level they completed.
-If you need assistance determining your skater’s level, call 617-787-5283
+If you need assistance determining your skater’s level, please call 617-787-5283.

 Hockey Skills are group classes focusing on the proper technique for hockey skating.
 No pads or sticks are needed for the skills lessons.
 More advanced hockey skaters can wear pads and jerseys to get used to skating while wearing bulky equipment.

 Bridge Aspire is an accelerated group class for skaters age 6 years or older, offering an introduction to figure skating.
 During Bridge Aspire class, skaters focus on proper stretching techniques, warm-up and cool down, stroking, edges and power skating, introductory moves in the field, spins, and jumps.
 Students are evaluated and tested based on Learn To Skate USA curriculum.
 Skaters must have passed Basic 4 to register for this program.

 Each level is built on the fundamentals learned in previous levels and each skater progresses at their own pace.
 It normally takes one to three sessions to pass a level.
 Coaches often determine that skaters should repeat certain levels for reinforcement before moving on to the next.
 Practice makes perfect!

 Many of the campuses offer adult group instruction.
 If a class is limited to children only, it will be noted on the campus schedule.

 Layers!
 Make sure your skater has enough layers on to keep warm inside the rink.
 Waterproof snow-pants and gloves or mittens are strongly recommended.
 Please, no knee pads, they are slippery and make standing up very difficult!

 Skate rentals are available at some Campuses and are managed by each independent facility.
 Please contact the facility directly for prices, availability and sizing information.